evgenyneu/swift-badge/README.md

 ## Usage

 Copy `SwiftBadge.swift` to your project.
 A badge can be created and positioned similar to any UIView.
+One can use autolayout for positioning and dynamic type fonts.

 ```
 let badge = SwiftBadge()